A convolutional-neural-network estimator of CMB constraints on dark matter energy injection: CMB constraints on energy injection from DM

 From a residual likelihood map\footnote{The term ``residual'' refers to the deviation from the background value.}, one can easily see at which redshift intervals the changes in the evolution of $x_e$ and $T_g$ lead to significant effects on the CMB power spectra.
 To some extent, the map represents the underlying pattern the neural network will discover during the training process.
 In terms of model-independence, we find that the quantities $dx_e^{\rm DM}/dz$ and $dT_g^{\rm DM}/dz$ are more suited to represent the DM impact than the parameters of DM models like the mass and cross-section.
 We assume the DM contribution is only perturbation to the standard cosmology, which is well-justified for the parameter space close to the exclusion limit, where the effect on the CMB power spectra is linearly proportional to $dx^{\rm DM}_e/dz$ and $dT^{\rm DM}_g/dz$.
 To demonstrate the dependency, we further ignore $dT^{\rm DM}_g/dz$ in constructing the residual likelihood map because its effect on the CMB power spectra is rather minor compared to that of $dx_e^{\rm DM}/dz$, simplifying the map from three dimensions ($z$, $dx^{\rm DM}_e/dz$, $dT^{\rm DM}_g/dz$) to two dimensions ($z$, $dx^{\rm DM}_e/dz$).

-The statistics strength $\chi^2_{\rm test}(m_\chi, \sv) = -2\ln\mathcal{L}(m_\chi, \sv)$ is computed by contrasting the expected CMB angular power spectra to the measured one, and we in general need to perform the full numerical calculation of CMB power spectra to obtain the likelihood for each set of the DM parameters.
+In general, the statistics strength $\chi^2_{\rm test}(m_\chi, \sv) = -2\ln\mathcal{L}(m_\chi, \sv)$ is computed by contrasting the expected CMB angular power spectra given a model to the observed one.
+For a robust derivation of $\chi^2_{\rm test}$, we need to perform the full numerical calculation of CMB power spectra to obtain the likelihood for each set of the DM parameters, \textit{e.g.}, through a MCMC scan.
 The results from the full numerical calculation are presumably more accurate but very time-consuming.
-For the purpose of the dependency demonstration, we simply reconstruct the likelihood in terms of $dx^{\rm DM}_e/dz$.
+For demonstration, we simply reconstruct the likelihood in terms of $dx^{\rm DM}_e/dz$ to generate a residual likelihood map based on $dx^{\rm DM}_e/dz$.
 First, we discretize a given $dx^{\rm DM}_e/dz$ curve into $n$ log-spaced bins in redshifts.
-The small DM contribution assumption allows us to decompose the summed statistical strength by
+The assumption of small DM contributions allows us to decompose the summed statistical strength by

+where $C_{ij}$ is the element of the covariance matrix $C$ with $i$ and $j$ representing the $i$-th and $j$-th bin.
+Here, we define